TechnologyBrewery/habushu/examples/uv/habushu-uv-package-consumer/README.md

 ## Key Features

-- **Implicit Version Handling**: Habushu automatically manages versioning between development and release versions, eliminating the need for manual version updates during development cycles.
-- **Local Path References**: During development, the package uses local path references to the `habushu-uv-package`, enabling real-time code changes to be immediately reflected without requiring reinstallation.
+- **Local Path References**: During development, the package uses local path references to the `habushu-uv-package`, enabling real-time code changes to be immediately reflected without requiring re-installation.
 - **Monorepo Integration**: Leverages the `uv-monorepo-dependency-tool` to maintain consistent dependency management across the monorepo.
 - **Development Mode**: Uses uv's `editable = true` flag to create an editable installation, perfect for active